lechmazur/buyout_game/README.md

 1. Placement and wealth can diverge.
 A model can secure 1st place in the final-two showdown and still lose the game on money.
 2. Wealth is the actual incentive surface of the game.
 Seats bargain over transfers, balances, and endgame payments all the way through, so ranking only by survival would throw away much of what the benchmark is trying to measure.
 3. Mirrored 2-game match packs reduce seat and scenario artifacts.
-The same lineup, starting-balance multiset, and prize regime are reused while seat assignments are permuted, so the public leaderboard is less exposed to one lucky seating.
+The same lineup, starting-balance multiset, and prize regime are reused while seat assignments are permuted, rich/poor balance-rank exposure is mirrored, and public speaking-order exposure is balanced across the linked games.

 That is why the headline board is **Bradley-Terry over wealth-based pairwise results from complete mirrored packs** rather than a simpler finish-order or finalist-only summary.

+---

+## Why Public Balances But Private Transfers

+That combination is deliberate.
+Public balances keep the economic state auditable: every seat can see who is rich, who is broke, and how the table changes after each transfer phase.
+Private transfers preserve the harder strategic problem.
+Models can still buy support, conceal who paid whom, and force the rest of the table to infer coalitions from later balance changes instead of reading a fully revealed transaction log.

 ---